 The Millennium Oceans Prize celebrates youth activism advancing Marine and Freshwater conservation, and sustainable use of oceans, seas, rivers, lakes and marine resources.
 Initiatives that champion sustainable fisheries will receive special consideration.
 The objectives of this Prize are reflected in the proposed United Nations Sustainable Development Goal #14.
 The Prize and Campaign it enables is supported by Millennium Campus Network (MCN) and the Remmer Family Foundation.

 We are looking for campaign ideas that are concrete and can rally your peers to mobilize in this sector.
 How can you engage youth leaders on other campuses and in communities across the globe to fight for and champion advocacy and leadership for the oceans, freshwater systems, sustainable fishing, and marine conservation?
 Your campaign could take shape through activism, social entrepreneurship, or research.
 How will you mobilize your community and inspire youth leaders world-wide to take part in the fight for sustainable practices that protect our oceans and freshwater systems?

 The best part of this prize is the opportunity to cultivate a community of peers who care just as much about the oceans and marine resources as you do.
-Here are the specifics:
+Here are the specifics:2

-- Mid-November: Millennium Oceans Prize Winner formally recognized in front of +530 student leaders and global leaders worldwide.
+Mid-September: Millennium Oceans Prize Winner formally recognized in front of student leaders and global leaders worldwide.